 As described under "-- Business Relationships," Mr. Allen and a number of his affiliates have interests in various entities that provide services or programming to a number of our subsidiaries.
-Given the diverse nature of Mr. Allen's investment activities and interests, and to avoid the possibility of future disputes as to potential business effective upon the completion of the initial public offering by Charter Communications,

-Inc. of its Class A common stock, Charter Communications Holding Company and Charter Communications, Inc. will have agreed, until all of its shares of Class B common stock held by Mr. Allen have automatically converted into shares of Class A common stock, not to engage in any business transaction outside the cable transmission business.
-Charter Communications, Inc. will also agree with Mr. Allen that, should we wish to pursue a business transaction outside of this scope, we must first offer Mr. Allen the opportunity to pursue the particular business transaction.
-If he decides not to do so and consents to our engaging in the business transaction, we will be able to do so and the Charter Communications, Inc. certificate of incorporation and Charter Communications Holding Company's operating agreement would be amended accordingly.
-The cable transmission business means the business of transmitting video, audio and data on cable television systems owned, operated or managed by us from time to time.
+Given the diverse nature of Mr. Allen's investment activities and interests, and to avoid the possibility of future disputes as to potential business effective, upon the completion of the initial public offering by Charter Communications, Inc. of its Class A common stock, Charter Communications Holding Company and Charter Communications, Inc. will have agreed, until all of its shares of Class B common stock held by Mr. Allen have automatically converted into shares of Class A common stock, not to engage in any business activity outside the cable transmission business.
+The cable transmission business means the business of transmitting video, audio, including telephone services, and data on cable television systems owned or managed by us from time to time.
+Charter Communications, Inc. will also agree with Mr. Allen that, should we wish to pursue a business activity outside of this scope, we must first offer Mr. Allen the opportunity to pursue that particular business activity.
+If he decides not to do so and consents to our engaging in the business activity, we will be able to do so and the Charter Communications, Inc. certificate of incorporation and Charter Communications Holding Company's operating agreement would be amended accordingly.
 As long as Mr. Allen is a director of Charter Communications, Inc., he will be required to present to Charter Communications, Inc. any opportunity he may have to acquire, directly or indirectly, a majority ownership interest in any cable television system or any company whose principal business is the ownership, operation or management of cable television systems.
-However, except for the foregoing, Charter Communications Holding Company and Charter Communications, Inc. will agree that Mr. Allen does not have an obligation to present to Charter Communications, Inc. business opportunities in which both Mr. Allen and we might have an interest and that he may exploit such opportunities for his own account.
+However, except for the foregoing, ${\tt Charter}$ Communications Holding Company and Charter Communications, Inc. will agree that Mr. Allen does not have an obligation to present to Charter Communications, Inc. business opportunities in which both Mr. Allen and we might have an interest and that he may exploit such opportunities for his own account.
 The Charter Communications, Inc. certificate of incorporation and Charter Communications Holding Company's operating agreement will contain provisions to that effect.